 The island is cleaved by a sweeping agricultural valley, and loads of small villages with springs, often marked by marble lions’ heads and the like, surround Hora.
 The road winds through Apikia, Stenies, Mesathouri, Strapouries and Menites – all fun to explore.

-In the south, visit quaint agricultural villages like Livadia, Kochilou, Piskopio, and Aidonia, which has ruined tower houses.
-The area’s charming landscape of fields and cypresses encircle Ormos Korthiou, an uninspiring bayside village.
+In the south, visit quaint agricultural villages like Livadia, Kochilou, Piskopio and Aidonia, which has ruined tower houses.
+The area’s charming landscape of fields and cypresses encircle Ormos Korthiou, a relaxed beach town with a picturesque church.

 Many of the best beaches, such as Ahla, Vori and Vitali (all in the northeast), are only reached by 4WD, ATV or boat.
-Boat trips can usually be arranged (or boats hired) in Batsi and Nimborio.
+Boat trips can usually be arranged (or boats hired) from Batsi and from Hora's Niborio beach.